-The midterm exam will be held in class on approximately halfway through the semester.
+The midterm exam will be held in class on Wednesday, February 12.
 The final exam will be cumulative and will take place during the scheduled exam period.
 Failure to write the midterm or exam will result in a grade of zero unless appropriate documentation is provided.